BEHIND THE SCENES AT THE BRITISH MUSEUM

 Written to accompany a BBC television series, THE MUSEUM describes the past, present and future of this London landmark.

 Rupert Smith personalizes THE MUSEUM with sidebars by assistants, curators and some of the 1,000 staff who manage the galleries and plan exhibits.
-The 191-page hardcover book also features photos and descriptions of unique artifacts like the wax death mask of Oliver Cromwell and the Raffles Gamelan.
+The 191-page hardcover book features photos and descriptions of unique artifacts such as the wax death mask of Oliver Cromwell and the Raffles Gamelan.

-The back of THE MUSEUM lists books published by British Museum Press for further reading.
+It also lists books published by the British Museum Press for further reading.

 Rupert Smith describes how the British Museum raises funds to purchase new collectibles, contemporary collections of art and pieces of modern design.
 Readers learn how Octavius Morgan's donated collection of clocks and watches became the basis of the Museum's collection.